satyaki322000/assesment-bungeetech/README.md

 # assesment-bungeetech

-Please install pandas before running the dataorg script. run the 'dataorg.py' file using << python dataorg.py >> command on a terminal.
+Please install pandas before running the dataorg script. to install pandas go to command promt and write " pip install pandas "

+Run the 'dataorg.py' file using << python dataorg.py >> command on a terminal.

 question 4:-